California Smog Check / Emissions Test

 Failed Smog Inspections – Next Steps

-Your vehicle cannot be driven with a failed smog check.
+Your vehicle cannot be driven by a failed smog check.
 You must get the repairs needed to make your vehicle pass the test.
 A diagnosis will be completed to determine why your vehicle failed.
 After the repairs are done, another test will be performed to see if the repairs brought your vehicle up to standard.

 Aside from emission issues, keep in mind other variables can cause your vehicle to fail.
 The most obvious is a lit check engine light.
 Also, taking the test shortly after recharging or reconnecting your battery could cause your vehicle to fail.
 You can always request a pretest if you are concerned your vehicle will fail.
 This type of test will not grant you a certificate if you pass, but your vehicle must be 1999 or older and it might not be worth the cost.